 We’ll collect certain personal information from you when you use our website, when you get in touch with us about any of our products or services, and during any process to sign up, change or cancel your products and services.

 how and why we collect your personal information;

 how we use and disclose your personal information (and to whom);

 your legal rights and how the law protects you.

 4.1 Collecting your personal information

 What will we collect?

-The personal information we collect includes your name, email address, postal address, phone number, date of birth and any other relevant information we need in order to provide our services to you.
+Contact data (your name, email address, postal address, phone number, date of birth and any other relevant information we need in order to contact or identify you);

-When you’re an OVO customer, if you have a smart meter installed at your property we’ll also capture your energy consumption data – please see our FAQ on how we collect smart data here.
+Energy supply data (this is your supply start date, meter technical details, tariff and if you have a smart meter installed at your property we’ll also capture your energy consumption data – please see our FAQ on how we collect smart data here); and

 When will we collect it?